nickfargo/state/src/state.coffee.md

         @_ ?= new @Metaobject

 Normalize any declarations of `parastates`.
-These will be used later in the outer `realize` function to recursively compute a `linearization` for `this` state and for its descendant substates.
+These will be used by `linearize` to compute the respective resolution orders for `this` and its descendants.

         if parastates = expression?.parastates
           if isArray parastates then parastates = parastates.join ','